 |

-Also his Brahms has the great line, the structural concept, asking
+his Brahms 2nd has the great line, the structural concept,

 time was limited and he had to rely on the fact that the musicians

-Hans Wolf was a creative musician, enjoying all sorts of music.
-He
+Wolf was a creative musician, enjoying all sorts of music.
+He had

-had imagination.
+imagination.
 His enthusiasm must have been aroused very easily.
+"Let's

-"Let's do it" could have been his life's motto.
-But he also
+do it" could have been his life's motto.
+But he also had the

-had the energy to work, to further the quality and to persevere in
+energy to work, to further the quality and to persevere in following

-following his ideas, sticking to them, and not being distracted at
+his ideas, sticking to them, and not being distracted at all.

-all.
-His artistic insight, his feeling for the essence of the music,
+artistic insight, his feeling for the essence of the music, must have

-must have been a natural gift, but was certainly heightened and shaped
+been a natural gift, but was certainly heightened and shaped when

-mainly for piano, wrote Songs (Lieder), and made arrangements
+He composed mainly for piano, wrote Songs (Lieder), and made

-of Cantatas of Johann Sebastian Bach, of Piano Concertos of
+arrangements of Cantatas of Johann Sebastian Bach, of Piano

-Carl Philip Emanuel Bach, and of Five Organ Concertos of Handel.
+Concertos of Carl Philip Emanuel Bach, and of Five Organ Concertos

-He also wrote an "explanation" to Beethoven's Sonatas
+of Handel.
+He also wrote an "explanation" to Beethoven's

 for the essence of a composition, he analyzed the music and